LC-John/RISCV-Simulator/README.md

 Last but the most important thing is that you can reference them, but **PLEASE DO NOT COPY**!
 If you copy this project and get caught, no one can help you, and you deserve nothing but a zero score.

 Heads up!
 I've inserted something into my code.
 It will somehow show the identification information of the true author, which is me.
-So anaing, **DO NOT COPY**.
+So again, **DO NOT COPY**.

 Good luck and have fun. :)